 COURSE LENGTH: Part-time: One module - Two week taught programme; 60 hours pre-course guided reading and 60 hours post-course guided learning.

-School of Engineering
+SCHOOL: School of Engineering

-No Partner College
+PARTNER COLLEGES: No Partner College

+Students take theory and practical classes and practical fire investigations are conducted on full scale buildings.
 Assessment is by assignments and practicals.
 Practical assessment involves full scale room burns, preparation of reports and simulated court attendance.